joydamola93/ATILO-ANALYSIS/README.md

 # THE DATA
 The data was gotten from codebasishub.com.
-Powerbi and SQL were used for the analysis
+Powerbi and SQL were used for this analysis